Visiting Dana-Farber? See our prescreening and mask requirements.

 Please note that some translations using Google Translate may not be accurately represented and downloaded documents cannot be translated.
 Dana-Farber assumes no liability for inaccuracies that may result from using this third-party tool, which is for website translation and not clinical interactions.
 You may request a live medical interpreter for a discussion about your care.

-Myelodysplastic syndrome (MDS) is a rare disease of the blood, occurring in just four out of every 1 million children.
+Myelodysplastic syndrome (MDS) is a rare disease of the blood, occurring in just four out of every one million children.
 This rare blood disorder keeps the body from properly producing blood cells and producing enough of them.
 MDS develops in the bone

-FindFind in-depth information about myelodysplastic syndrome (MDS) on the Dana-Farber/Boston Children's website, including:
+FindFind in-depth information about myelodysplastic syndrome (MDS) on the Boston Children's Hospital website, including:

 New Patient Appointments